“If a blind person could do it, what’s your excuse?”

-Here we go again, I thought wearily as I scrolled past this tired line in yet another Facebook post by a sighted person.
 Here is yet another nondisabled person using blindness, that infamous limiter, to boost motivation levels while simultaneously shaming any sighted person who has accomplished less than any given blind person.

 Unpacking inspiration porn, as many in the disability community call it, is never enjoyable and often controversial.
 However well-reasoned your conclusions, someone is always going to chime in with a plea to stop all the negativity.
 Why begrudge someone the right to feel inspired and uplifted by you?
 It doesn’t cost you a thing.